markproy/bird-classification-workshop/docs/lab2-train-model.md

 # Lab 2 - Train the classification model

 In this lab, you will train an image classification model to identify bird species.
+You will be using SageMaker's built-in algorithm.
+You can read the [documentation of the algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) for additional background on how it works.

-Here are the steps involved:
+Here are the steps involved for this lab:

-1. Understand SageMaker's built in Image Classification algorithm
-2. Create a SageMaker training job
+1. Create a SageMaker training job
-4. View the results of the training
+2. View the results of the training

-## Understand SageMaker's Image Classification algorithm

-TBS

-## Create a SageMaker training job
+## Step 1 - Create a SageMaker training job

 In this section, you will create a SageMaker training job to build your bird species identification model.
 The resulting model artifacts will be used in a SageMaker endpoint to provide predictions.
 Detailed documentation is available for image classification [hyperparameters](https://docs.aws.amazon.com/sagemaker/latest/dg/IC-Hyperparameter.html) as well as how to [train a model](https://docs.aws.amazon.com/sagemaker/latest/dg/IC-Hyperparameter.html) using Amazon SageMaker.